BCuracao/THI_Unity3D_OSMWorld/README.md

 This project uses Unity3D to generate real world locations using OpenStreetMap data.

 1. Import OpenStreetMap file.
   Go to https://www.openstreetmap.org/export.
 Manually select a section and export it.
-Convert the OSM-File to a .TXT file and import it     into Unity3D.
+Convert the OSM-File to a .TXT file and import it     into your Unity3D Resources folder.

 2. Prepare the scene in Unity
   Create a surface for the scene to be placed upon.
 Place the surface below the origin (in negativ y direction) as all the objects are